KenanHArik/pipid_gaggia_classic/Setup Substeps/0 - RPi Zero W Setup.md

 5. Once you have rebooted your Raspberry Pi, all other computers on your network should see it with the new hostname.
 On the Raspberry Pi itself, you can check your hostname by issuing the command `hostname` in a terminal

     - For this project, the hostname was updated to `gaggiapi` since this will be used in a Gaggia espresso maker.

+6. If needed, set the timezone using the following command `sudo timedatectl set-timezone America/Los_Angeles` and reboot.
+Give some time for network to be re-established before reconnecting SSH.
+Other timezone options are available [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)

+   - You can verify the correct time and date with the command `date`